Topics covered

 1. PTO payouts

 Employees with a positive PTO balance when they resign may receive a payout, given PTO is a form of compensation.
-Put simply, they would receive pay for the PTO hours they didn’t use.
+Put simply, they would receive pay for the accrued but unused hours at the time of separation.

 2. Protected leave